Efficient Hamiltonian Simulation for Solving Option Price Dynamics

-Moreover, we need two additional ancillary qubits associated with the embedding and the optimal implementation of quantum gates.
-The initial state of the embedded system is therefore $\ket{\Phi_0}=\ket{0_G}\otimes\ket{0_E}\otimes \ket{\phi_0}$.
+Moreover, we need an additional ancillary qubit, $q_E$, associated with the embedding, Eq. (\ref{Uemb}).
+Thus, the initial state of the embedded system results $\ket{\Phi_0}=~\ket{0_E}\otimes \ket{V_p}$.

-In the general case, loading an arbitrary state into a quantum computer requires an exponential quantity of gates \cite{UGD,DFB,TCR,SQL,PMB,ESP,SLQ}, which is inefficient and destroys any possible quantum advantage.
-Nevertheless, for some specific cases such as smooth differentiable functions, integrable or log-concave probability distributions, as is our case (see Appendix \ref{IS}), they can be efficiently loaded into a gate-based quantum computer, as detailed in \cite{EIPD, QIMA}.
-The authors proved a requirement of an exponentially small entanglement entropy for each added qubit to represent this kind of functions, and consequently in the number of two qubit gates demanded.
-In order to obtain an explicit circuit that implements the initialization quantum Generative Adversarial Networks (qGAN) have been proposed to load a distribution using a polynomial number of gates via a variatonal ansatz \cite{GAN}.
+In the general case, loading an arbitrary state into a quantum computer requires an exponential quantity of gates \cite{UGD,DFB,TCR,SQL,PMB,ESP,SLQ}, which introduces a main drawback for an efficient simulation of the Hamiltonian dynamics.
+Nevertheless, for some specific cases such as smooth differentiable functions, the initial state can be efficiently loaded into a gate-based quantum computer, as detailed in \cite{EIPD, QIMA, holmes2020efficient} .
+The work presented in Ref~\cite{EIPD} introduces two algorithms to achieve the efficient approximated loading of some functions, which in particular includes the initial state of the European Put options.